thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 So let's use the Angular [Flex-Layout](http://github.com/angular/flex-layout) library as the basis for the following discussions on Directives, Matchers, and TestBed Helpers.

-We will be using excerpts of the karma tests for the **fxLayout** directive as real examples.
+I will be using excerpts of the karma tests for the **fxLayout** directive as real examples.
 The solutions and techniques used in those tests are the same ones that you can also use in your own tests.